EpicRobot9/JarvisAIWebsite/docs/N8N.md

 - sessionId is included in the initial webhook payload from the UI; store it in your workflow context and reuse it for pushes.
 - If your n8n instance sits outside docker, call the externally reachable base URL for the backend (e.g. `https://your.app/api/...`).
 - The UI supports immediate replies plus later callbacks; providing both will show the immediate text then replace/append with the callback result when it arrives.
+ - Voice push behavior: when the UI receives a voice push during a call, it performs a low‑latency streaming TTS request and plays it in sequence.
+If streaming fails, it falls back to non‑streaming TTS automatically.
+ - Expect two TTS streams during an active call when you also stream your webhook reply: one for your reply, one for any `push-voice` you emit.

 ## D) Push by user (no sessionId required; token-secured)
 If your workflow doesn’t keep a sessionId, you can target a user by `userId` or `email` using a shared token configured in the app.